Transfer money to India. Cheap and fast ways to make an international money transfer

 What is the cheapest way to transfer money to India?

-When you are looking to transfer money to India it's important that you calculate the total cost of your Malaysian Ringgit to Indian Rupee transfer.
-You'll want to pay attention to both the upfront fee the provider shows you as well as the MYR/INR exchange rate.
+You'll want to pay attention to both the upfront fee the provider shows you as well as the Malaysian Ringgit/Indian Rupee exchange rate.

-Often providers will claim to have low, or even no fees, but in reality they're hidden within the exchange rate.
-Right now, the MYR/INR interbank rate is 19.3127.
+Often providers will claim to be a cheap global money transfer provider, with low, or even no fees, but in reality they're hidden within the exchange rate.
+Right now, Malaysian Ringgit/Indian Rupee interbank rate is 17.6849.
 Whenever you compare fees for transferring money to India, it can pay off to look at the exchange rate they offer.

 For example, most traditional banks add a hidden markup to the exchange rate they offer you.
-If 1 MYR is 19.3127 INR, your bank can add a 3% exchange rate markup and give you a rate of 1 MYR = 19.89208 INR.
-Depending on how you set up your transfer this could mean that it would cost you more or your recipient could receive less.
+If 1 MYR is 17.6849 INR, your bank can add a 3% exchange rate markup and give you a rate of RM 1 = 18.21545 ₹

 What is the fastest way to transfer money to India?